Girl Gone Gourmet

 Also, since this is a mayo-based pasta salad, you don’t want it sitting out at room temperature for hours on end, but you won’t have that problem because this salad tends to disappear fast.

-How to Make a BLT Pasta Salad Ahead
+How to Make It Ahead

 The steps in preparing all of the ingredients are the same, but instead of tossing it all together and popping it in the fridge I do the following: